Notice to subscribers

 A collection of poems in Elvish that have been submitted to TolkLang.

-This collection is maintained by Anthony Appleyard.
+This collection was maintained by Anthony Appleyard.

 Prose